 Later, McAlexander became Director of Special Projects at ASI Entertainment, a leading TV audience testing company, where he was involved in research projects with such companies as CBS, Warner Bros, Paramount Pictures, and Seagate Technologies.
 After ASI, McAlexander became Vice President of Strategic Alliances for a small L.A.-based Internet start-up company overseeing new business development for internet/entertainment technologies.

 McAlexander’s romantic comedy screenplay HONEYBEE was optioned by Paramount Pictures, his sci-fi/action screenplay FINAL DAWN was a semi-finalist in the prestigious Nicholl Screenplay Fellowship competition sponsored by the Academy of Motion Picture Arts and Sciences, his screenplay SPACE RACE won Best of Festival at the BEA Festival of Media Arts, and his most recent script LOCKDOWN was awarded UFVA’s Best of Conference for screenwriting.

-Discovering a love for teaching, McAlexander taught as an adjunct professor and worked his way up to full professor in the Entertainment Studies program at the California State University, Fullerton, and as a visiting professor at the Institute for International Studies at Ramkhamhaeng University in Bangkok, the largest public university in Thailand.
-McAlexander is now an Associate Professor in Entertainment Studies at California State University, Fullerton.
-A LESSON OF LOVE, McAlexander’s feature directorial debut, is now in the final stages of post-production.
+Discovering a love for teaching, McAlexander started as an adjunct professor and worked his way up to full professor in the Entertainment Studies program at California State University, Fullerton.
+He has also taught as a visiting professor for over fourteen years at the Institute for International Studies at Ramkhamhaeng University in Bangkok (the largest public university in Thailand) and for two summers in Florence, Italy, as part of the CSUF COMM Study Abroad program.